OCF Connector for Amazon Athena: Install and Configure

 STS: AWS Access Key ID

-Specify the access key of your IAM user account.
+Specify the access key ID of your IAM user account.

 STS: AWS Access Key Secret

-Specify the access key of your IAM user account.
+Specify the secret access key of your IAM user account.

 STS: Role ARN